-TL;DR: It is not so much about the money for me, I like to write code and this way I get to do what I like to do, most of the times.
+TL;DR: I like to write code and choose the technologies I work with.
+This way I get to do what I like to do, most of the times.

 Since a lot of my colleagues have learnt about my recent decision to walk away from my full time job, effective last Friday, I have been asked several times “Why?”.
 I received an email with this message just this morning:

 Wanted to get some more details on the freelance thing but realise you were a bit tight lipped so asking you off air.
 Wanted to know which site you using elance.com, guru.com etc?
 And wanted to know if its really profitable to leave a fix income to go the freelance route.
 I have hired some Indians on elance.com to do a website sometime ago that I didnt have much time to build myself and the cost was pretty reasonable… So was wondering how beneficial it is to make a career out of freelancing.
 Want to hear your thoughts on this since you made that big jump.